OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 Uniform hardware and tight hardware/software integration create another security advantage.
 Every iOS device offers security features, such as secure boot, hardware-backed keychain, and file system encryption. iOS updates are usually quickly rolled out to a large percentage of users, decreasing the need to support older, unprotected iOS versions.

 In spite of the numerous strengths of iOS, iOS app developers still need to worry about security.
-Data protection, Keychain, TouchID authentication, and network security still leave a large margin for errors.
+Data protection, Keychain, Touch ID authentication, and network security still leave a large margin for errors.
 In the following chapters, we describe iOS security architecture, explain a basic security testing methodology, and provide reverse engineering how-tos.

 ### iOS Security Architecture